memfault/interrupt/_drafts/2021-05-04-opaque-pointers.md

 [opaque pointer](https://en.wikipedia.org/wiki/Opaque_pointer)
 to the user, which represents the instance.
 It's really just a pointer to a struct, but the user can't see what's in the struct.
-The user's calling code will fail to compile if it tries to dereference the struct pointer, because the struct is not defined in the header (it is only declared).
+The user's calling code will fail to compile if it tries to dereference the struct pointer because the struct is not defined in the header (it is only declared).

 Likewise, `*_destroy` will clean up